Last Updated on 2025-11-10

 How Long Do Glofish Sharks Live?

-When properly maintained and fed, a glofish shark’s lifespan can reach between five and eight years.
+When properly maintained and fed, a glofish shark’s lifespan can live 4 to 6 years in spacious tanks with proper maintenance.
 Also, glofish sharks are very territorial, so keep that in mind if you’re planning to put them together with other fish.

 Recap